original logo

 22:00

-1. Contact-or-Forfeit Deadline.
+1. Offer-or-Forfeit Deadline.
 TD posts consequences for missing this deadline where needed.
 Statute 10.D.ii

 Fri